liu-ling/CRAFS/README.md

 # CRAFS

 CRAFS (Cellulose Rietveld Analysis for Fine Structure) is developed to analyze two-dimensional X-ray diffraction patterns from raw and processed plant cellulose.
 The current version of the CRAFS model runs in the MATLAB (version R2011b) computing language.
-The analytical developments presented in the published article (see reference).
+CRAFS mathematical model is presented in a published article (see reference).

 The following files are included:
+Zip file containing all mathematical functions and an example of input diffraction pattern.
+Tutorial explaining how to use CRAFS.

 # Reference